Urgent Love and Faithful Stewardship: Living for the End

 Eschatological urgency produces ordered, loving, God-glorifying service.

-7 But the end of all things is near.
-Therefore be of sound mind, self-controlled, and sober in prayer.
+7 The end of all things is near.
+Therefore be clear-minded and sober, so that you can pray.

-11 If anyone speaks, let it be as it were the very words of God.
-If anyone serves, let it be as of the strength which God supplies, that in all things God may be glorified through Jesus Christ, to whom belong the glory and the dominion forever and ever.
+11 If anyone speaks, he should speak as one conveying the words of God.
+If anyone serves, he should serve with the strength God provides, so that in all things God may be glorified through Jesus Christ, to whom be the glory and the power forever and ever.
 Amen.

 Eschatological urgency produces ordered, loving, God-glorifying service.